asaxena2019/gatsby-chill/src/markdown-pages/words-to-come.md

 - cognitive systems in society: a collection of essays
 - art in private
 - a tale of two cities

-*updated january 14th*
-- 1984
+- freedom of speech
-- typos and twitter
+- evolution of typos
 ___